The Impact

 Financial and budgetary

-The Trust charges a 6% topslice, which pays for all of the above and insurance, payroll, H&S and so on.
-Schools immediately make a 2% saving.
+The Trust charges a 6% topslice, which pays for central services including insurance, payroll, H&S and so on.

 Additionally we are able to secure further savings for schools through procuring as a Trust – whether it is catering supplies, energy or cleaning or ICT.
 All savings go back to schools.